7 Easy Ways to Earn Extra Money for Christmas

 None of the tasks were difficult, and most of them did not take more than a few minutes to complete.

 As a stay at home mom, I’m always looking for ways to contribute to our budget.
 Doing these things has been an awesome way to help ease the monetary pressure of Christmas.
-My husband I still work to make the focus of Christmas about serving others, and we do our best to buy gifts for our children that will help to make them into better adults.
+My husband and I still work to make the focus of Christmas about serving others, and we do our best to buy gifts for our children that will help to make them into better adults.

-But having the extra money, does nothing to alleviate my complete and utter disdain for Christmas decorations.
+But having the extra money does nothing to alleviate my complete and utter disdain for Christmas decorations.

 But that is a whole other issue.